 Collaborative and content-based personalization is used to make a dynamic packaging engine smarter.
 While the former filters itineraries for every traveler by analyzing the most popular packages among other customers with similar needs and wants, the latter makes suggestions for the previously selected tour components.
 When combined, collaborative and content-based filtering ensures your dynamic packaging tool comes up with more personalized recommendations.

-As part of a dynamic packaging system, machine learning helps you cherry-pick flights, hotels, rentals, or activities for repeat customers.
+As part of a dynamic packaging system, machine learning in hospitality helps you cherry-pick flights, hotels, rentals, or activities for repeat customers.
 By breaking down historical data (e.g., the tours travelers booked last year), it fills dynamic packages with tailored offerings and can be used to make special deals.

 From a financial standpoint, machine learning should be embraced to get top dollar with every sale.
 Embedding this technology into your revenue management module is nothing but a good idea to predict travel behaviors in low or high season.
 It also allows for dynamic pricing, which is the “lifeblood” of dynamic packaging.